5 Billion Wireless Sensing Internet of Things Devices by 2019

 Mobile sensing solutions is and will be the largest consumer Internet of Things market with health and wellness making up the majority of the applications.
 In just the past two years, hundreds of new wearable and carry-able Bluetooth Smart products have emerged that provide seamless integration with smartphones, tablets and mobile apps.
 Consumers are responding and adoption has skyrocketed.
 Between 2013 and 2017, ON World predicts that 250 million wearable health and fitness sensing devices will be shipped worldwide.
 A recent update to the Bluetooth specification (version 4.1) has several enhancements for Bluetooth Smart including the ability for devices to act as both a sensor and a hub with a dedicated channel that can be set up to carry IP traffic.

 ON World’s recently published, “Wireless Internet of Things” report set includes five reports: Health & Wellness Wireless Sensor Networks, Smart Building Wireless Sensor Networks, Smart Home Sensor Networks, Smart Wireless Lighting and Industrial Wireless Sensor Networks.

 Report synopses and free executive summaries for each are available from: http://onworld.com/iotset

 About ON World:

 ON World provides global business intelligence on smart technology markets.
-Our research reports and information services are sold to Fortune 1000 companies, startups and investors worldwide.
-More info: http://www.onworld.com
+Our market research and information services are sold to Fortune 1000 companies, startups and investors worldwide. http://www.onworld.com